goodlyrottenapple/calculus-toolbox/_posts/2015-04-21-isabellebuilder.md

 {: .code .python #calc_structure_datatype}
 | def __calc_structure_datatype(name, datatype) |

-Returns a definition of a `datatype` in Isabelle with sugar notation (if defined).
+Returns a definition of a `datatype` in Isabelle with syntactic sugar (if defined).
 For example, the following entry in the JSON file:

 ~~~json